• Home

 Now that the soup is ready and set to the side, it’s time for the scapes.
 Garlic scapes are so packed with flavor on their own, that searing them is simple.
 You just need some salt, olive oil and heat, and you are on your way to perfection.

-So bring a cast iron pan to medium-high heat.
-Add a generous glug of olive oil and sear the garlic scapes a few at a time, until they are charred.
+Bring a cast iron pan to medium-high heat.
+Add a generous glug of olive oil and sear the garlic scapes a few at a time until they are charred.
 This will take about 2 minutes per side.
 Season them with salt and pepper and move them to a large bowl.

 Plating this garlic scape egg soup